kubernetes/sig-release/CONTRIBUTING.md

 ## Contributing Code

-To contribute bug fixes or features to Crossplane:
+To contribute bug fixes or features to SIG Release repositories:

 1. Communicate your intent.
 1. Make your changes.